strizhechenko/netutils-linux/examples/sockets_2_cpus_48_nic_2/README.md

 Load is distributed, but `time_squeeze`'s still grow sometimes.
 After this next steps:

-- disable hyperthreading
+- Disable hyperthreading.
-- reboot
+- Reboot.
-- re-setup all this
+- Re-setup all this.
+- If it will not help - replace network devices with 2x single-port 1Gbit/s Intel I210 in different NUMA nodes.